GMOD/jbconnect/docs/hooks.rst

 .. _jbs-hooks:

 ******************
-JBServer jbh-hooks
+JBConnect jbh-hooks
 ******************

-A 'JBServer jbh-hook' is an
+A 'JBConnect jbh-hook' is an
-`installable sails hook <http://sailsjs.com/documentation/concepts/extending-sails/hooks/installable-hooks>`_ with specific methods for extending JBServer.  jbh-hooks must have the prefix ``jbh-`` prepended to the name.
+`installable sails hook <http://sailsjs.com/documentation/concepts/extending-sails/hooks/installable-hooks>`_ with specific methods for extending JBConnect.  jbh-hooks must have the prefix ``jbh-`` prepended to the name.
 For example: jbh-jblast.
 When the hook is installed (i.e. ``npm install jbh-jblast``).
-JBServer will automatically integrate a number of features of the hook directly into JBServer upon ``sails lift``.
+JBConnect will automatically integrate a number of features of the hook directly into JBConnect upon ``sails lift``.

 jbh-* Integration
 * Models, Controller, Policies, Services (via marlinspikes)